Christopher Morel Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 17th-ranked team ERA across all league pitching staffs (4.29).
+- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.36).

-- The Pirates allow the third-fewest home runs in baseball (67 total, one per game).
+- The Pirates allow the second-fewest home runs in baseball (70 total, one per game).

-- Oviedo gets the start for the Pirates, his 14th of the season.
-He is 3-5 with a 4.16 ERA and 63 strikeouts in 71 1/3 innings pitched.
+- Bido (0-0) makes the start for the Pirates, his second of the season.

-- In his most recent time out on Saturday, the right-hander tossed 6 1/3 innings against the New York Mets, giving up two earned runs while surrendering four hits.
+- His last time out was on Thursday against the Chicago Cubs, when the righty threw four innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.